bitcoin-api/bitcoin-api-full-stack/README.md

 This command will start up your tree code acceptor and installer.

-Now, on your home computer in the `/infrastructure/scripts/1-backend/giraffeLickLeaf` folder in this repo, run one of the following commands to do an instant deployment of a NodeJS service:
+Now, on your home computer in one of the `/infrastructure/scripts/1-backend/giraffeLickLeaf/feeFee`, `/infrastructure/scripts/1-backend/giraffeLickLeaf/korg`, or `/infrastructure/scripts/1-backend/giraffeLickLeaf/theomega` folders in this repo, run one of the following commands to do an instant deployment of a NodeJS service:

-##### Deploy Fee Fee
+##### Deploy Backend NodeJS Service with GLL

 ```
-./feeFee.sh
+./staging.sh
 ```

-in production: TODO: 🚧👷‍♂️👷‍♀️🏗 preview, production script is not ready yet
+in production:
 ```
-./feeFee.sh --mode=production
+./production.sh
 ```

-This will trigger a GLL deployment to update your Fee Fee NodeJS service, here's an example demo video of what the deployment looks like:
+This will trigger a GLL deployment to update your NodeJS service, here's an example demo video of what the deployment looks like:

 <a href="https://www.youtube.com/watch?v=ZZ4zdq4AJY8">
     <img